Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Local ergodicity and ''non-stationarity'' of the spectrum

 An ergodic level density does not by itself implies the ergodicity of the local density fluctuations.
-Here we generalise the definition for non-Hermitian case: the ergodicity of a local property say "$f$" can be defined as follows: let $P(z, s)$ be the distribution function of $f$ in the neighbourhood ''s'' of an arbitrary region "$z$" over the ensemble and ${\tilde P}_k(z, s)$ be the distribution function of $f$ over a single realisation, say "$k^{th}$" of the ensemble: $f$ is defined as ergodic if it satisfies the following conditions: (i) the distribution for almost each realization is same i.e ${\tilde P}_k(z, s)$ is independent of $k$ for almost all $k$, implying ${\tilde P}_k(z, s) = {\tilde P}(z, s)$, iii) the distribution over the ensemble is analogous to that of single realization $P(z, s) = {\tilde P}(z, s)$, (iii) $P(z,s)$ is stationary on the spectral plane i.e independent of $e$: $P(z, s) = P(z', s)$ for arbitrary points $z, z'$ on the complex plane, However if condition (iii) is not fulfilled, $f$ is then referred as locally ergodic.
+Here we generalise the definition for the non-Hermitian case: the ergodicity of a local property say "$f$" can be defined as follows: let $P(z, s)$ be the distribution function of $f$ in the neighbourhood ''s'' of an arbitrary region "$z$" over the ensemble and ${\tilde P}_k(z, s)$ be the distribution function of $f$ over a single realisation, say "$k^{th}$" of the ensemble: $f$ is defined as ergodic if it satisfies the following conditions: (i) the distribution for almost each realization is same i.e ${\tilde P}_k(z, s)$ is independent of $k$ for almost all $k$, implying ${\tilde P}_k(z, s) = {\tilde P}(z, s)$, (ii) the distribution over the ensemble is analogous to that of single realization $P(z, s) = {\tilde P}(z, s)$, (iii) $P(z,s)$ is stationary on the spectral plane i.e independent of $z$: $P(z, s) = P(z', s)$ for arbitrary points $z, z'$ on the complex plane, However if condition (iii) is not fulfilled, $f$ is then referred as locally ergodic.
 More clearly, an ensemble is locally ergodic in a spectral range say $\Delta z$ around $z$, if the averages of its local properties over the range for a single matrix (referred as the spectral average) are same as the averages over the ensemble at a fixed $z$ (referred as the ensemble average).
-It is worth reemphasizing here the relevance of the translational/ rotational invariance in a spectrum: as clear from the above, it implies an invariance of the local fluctuation measures from one spectral point on the complex plane to another.
+It is worth re-emphasizing here the relevance of the translational/ rotational invariance in the bulk of a spectrum: as clear from the above, it implies an invariance of the local fluctuation measures from one spectral point on the complex plane to another.
 A non-invariant spectrum can at best be locally ergodic and therefore a complete information about the spectrum requires its analysis at various spectral ranges.
-While the analysis in the present work is confined to the region near $z=0$, we are currently pursuing it for other regimes and intend to report it in near future.